is summary dissolution better than divorce

 After all you fill out all of these worksheets, exchange financial information, file forms in the appropriate court, and pay the fees, you will receive your divorce judgment ending your marriage.

 Summary dissolution is one way to simplify and streamline the divorce process.
-If you and your spouse are on the same page and can work together, and if you meet the criteria, this may be an option worth exploring.
+If you and your spouse are on the same page, can work together, and meet the criteria, this may be an option worth exploring.

 In relatively simple cases where there is little to argue over or fight about, it can be a quick and easy way for you and your spouse to dissolve your marriage and move on with your lives.